vksundararajan/DotFiles/README.md

-# dR3dMonkey-Xtend
+# DotFiles

-Welcome to **dR3dMonkey-Xtend**, a repository I created for my personal use to simplify the setup of a **Cybersecurity Red Team Lab Environment**.
+Welcome to **DotFiles**, a repository I created for my personal use to simplify the setup of a **Cybersecurity Red Team Lab Environment**.
 It contains scripts to automate user creation and configure the environment, enabling immediate focus on red teaming activities.

 If you find this repository useful, feel free to make use of it.